—–BEGIN PGP SIGNED MESSAGE—–

 3.2 Constituency

-RCTS CERT provides incident handling on RCTS’ (Science, Technology and
+CSIRT FCT provides incident handling on RCTS’ (Science, Technology and

 Society Network) user community context.
-IP address ranges within RCTS
+IP address ranges within

-CERT’s scope are:
+CSIRT FCT’s scope are:

 2001:690::/32